moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/_index.md

 - **Issue Creation**: The Slack bot then creates an issue with the acknowledging agent assigned to it.
 - **Thread Attachment**: The Slack thread corresponding to the message is also posted on the created GitLab issue.
 - **Label Assignment**: Agents can further categorize issues by adding label emojis (`ops`, `foundations`, `scalability-observability` or `scalability-practices`) in the Slack message.
 This action automatically assigns the issue to the respective team: Ops, Foundations, Scalability-Observability or Scalability-Practices.
-- **Project Tracking**: These converted issues are tracked under a dedicated project hosted at [Infrastructure Lounge Slack Issue Tracker](https://gitlab.com/gitlab-com/gl-infra/infrastructure-lounge-slack-issue-tracker).
+- **Project Tracking**: These converted issues are tracked under a dedicated project hosted at [SaaS Platforms Help Slack Issue Tracker](https://gitlab.com/gitlab-com/gl-infra/saas-platforms-help-slack-issue-tracker).
 - **Issue Closure**: Agents/Requester can close the issue when resolved by adding any of the `resolved_emojis` (`green-circle-check`,`white_check_mark`or `checked`in our case)

 #### Configuration